 RW: Generally, how often do you travel and why do you travel?

-JM: Under normal circumstances, I travel every year for at least half of it.
-But I think about traveling probably even more.
+JM: Under normal circumstances, I travel every year for at least half of it but actually it's probably even more.
 You see, it's hard to actually put a time on it because traveling encompasses so many things.
-It doesn’t just have to be the country you're traveling to on the other side of the world, it can also be the mountain range 100km away.
+It doesn’t just have to be the country you're traveling to on the other side of the world, it can also be the mountain range 100km away or the forest behind your house.
 It’s a way of seeing the world through different eyes.
 You will walk through a forest very differently depending on whether you're a photographer, a biologist, or a trail runner.
 Being a traveler you can choose what you are today or this month, and therefore learn new connections even in familiar locations.
 To come back to the question, I didn’t have a flat or ‘’home’’ for 4-5 years.
 It means that I was always between places never staying somewhere for more than a month but then also returning to a base like a friend's house or the village where my mum grew up.
 Without family and friends, all this would not be possible.

 RW: What’s your favorite destination/trip and why?

 JM: An answer to this question would change a lot depending on the trip.
 In general, I would say it’s a result of my nature.
 I used to be (to a degree still am) very restless, always on the move wanting to explore, see new things, find explanations for why things are the way they are, and what else is out there.
 I was fascinated by the stories from Amundson, Sven Hedin, or Alexander Humboldt, the real explorers who went where few people have been, learned about and documented their surroundings.
 It's like staying a child for much longer, you're constantly confronted with different ways of living and unique situations that challenge your way of thinking over and over again.
-At the same time, adventure sports and photography have been part of my life and, therefore, they're very much integrated into my routine while traveling.
+Adventure sports and photography have been the linchpin of the last 10 years of my life; they're deeply integrated into my soul and they establish my routine while traveling.
 I'm always looking for the next mountain to climb and/or documenting people and their cultures.
-Just thinking about it now increases my heart rate, the spirit of adventure is pulling me.
+Just thinking about it now increases my heart rate, there's so much to do.

 The huge amount of factors making up an answer to this question makes it impossible for me to answer.
 To narrow it down it would be a place where people live a simple life, mountainous terrain, and preferably with the possibility of views with no sign of human impact.
 You can find these places in most countries but one that resonates with me greatly is Nepal.